12 fallacies that should be avoided when constructing arguments

 Individual attack

 This aspect is very obvious.
-Do not ever attack individual in writing an article.
+Do not ever attack an individual in writing an article.

 It is not allowed to write the above sentence.

-To solve this writing issue, we can state the reason of some drawbacks of the method with scientific reasoning.
+To solve this writing issue, we can state the reason for some drawbacks of the method with scientific reasoning.

-For example, we can write “the previous method reported by jack et al. did not consider the pressure parameter in their experiment procedure.
-Hence, a new setup of the experiment, that consider pressure and temperature parameters, is performed based on the report by David et al.”
+For example, we can write “The previous method reported by Jack et al. did not consider the pressure parameter in their experiment procedure.
+Hence, a new setup of the experiment, that considers pressure and temperature parameters, is performed based on the report by David et al.”

 Conclusion

-In this post, we discuss and explained 12 mistakes that very often found in scientific arguments.
+In this post, we discuss and explaine 12 mistakes that are very often found in scientific arguments.
 Some examples are given to clarify and avoid the mistakes.

 By avoiding the mistakes, our scientific arguments become strong and easy to read by readers.